ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 **UI representation**:
 ![connection](_assets/connection.png)

 Each stage is executed as a certain number of tasks.
 For example, a reading stage may be executed in N tasks, where N is the number of table shards.
-Method of transferring data between stages depends on the type of connection.
-You can find a description of different connections below.
+The method of transferring data between stages depends on the type of connection.
+Below is a description of different connections.

 #### UnionAll
 Combines the results of all producer stage tasks and sends them as a single result to a single consumer stage task.